AndreaRantin2301/BLEManager/README.md

 ##### CRC configuration

 If you want additional integrity check like a CRC check on data sent with the command you can configure the **CrcConfig** data class of **BLECommand**.
 This class specifies the position in the byte array of the byte that contains the result of the CRC check aswell as the lenght of the data on which the CRC is calculated on, and the start and end index of the data on which the CRC is calculated on.
-It also has a **calcCrcFun** parameter that takes in a function that wants 2 parameters: the command byte array and the CRC lenght, and returns a byte that corresponds to the CRC value.
+It also has a **calcCrcFun** parameter that takes in your implementation of a function to calculate the CRC that wants 2 parameters: the command byte array and the CRC lenght, and returns a byte that corresponds to the CRC value.
 It also has a boolean flag to disable or enable any CRC checks on the command byte array and addition of the CRC byte.

 Example